Pass-Through Entity Tax Returns FAQs

 What event marks the “first filing” for a PTE that wants to elect for tax year 2024?

-The first filing is not limited to the 510/511D; could also be the 510/511E.
+The first filing is not limited to the Form 510/511D; it could also be the Form 510/511E.

 If you make estimated payments, you make the irrevocable election/nonelection on the first Form 510/511D you submit with a payment.
-Please note, if you file a 510/511D without a payment, we do not process it and it is not a valid election.
+Please note, if you file a Form 510/511D without a payment, we do not process it and it is not a valid election.
 Likewise, if you submit an estimated payment with no form, it is a nonelection.
-If you do not need to make estimated payments, you do not have to submit a 510/511D just to make the election.
-You may, however, submit a 510/511D with a small payment, and, if the box is checked, it is a valid election.
+If you do not need to make estimated payments, you do not have to submit a Form 510/511D just to make the election.
+You may, however, submit a Form 510/511D with a small payment, and, if the election box A is checked, it is a valid election.

 An overpayment from a prior year that is applied to estimated payments for the following year is NOT an election or nonelection.
 The rules described above apply even when an overpayment from the previous tax year has been applied to the current tax year.